-The Reformation: Religious conditions in Europe in the fifteenth century; Luther; the course of the Reformation in the sixteenth century; the Counter-reformation.
+The Reformation: Religious conditions in Europe in the Effective for the reformation in the sixteenth century; the Counter-reformation.

-Empire of Charles V; the Thirty Years War; Age of Louis XIV; Wars, Social conditions; Conflict of English and French interests in America and India; Seven Years War; development of Prussia; the French Revolution; Robespierre; Napoleonic Era.
+Empire of Charles V; the Thirty Years War; Age of Louis XIV; Wars, Social conditions; Conflict of English and French Interests in America and India; Seven Years War; development of Prussia; the French Revolution; Robespierre; Napoleonic Era.